 :: 1956 – The Duke launches the Duke of Edinburgh's Award, a youth awards programme inspiring teenagers to challenge themselves physically and mentally and build their confidence through non-academic activities.
 The Duke toured the Commonwealth on the Royal Yacht Britannia, without the Queen.

 :: February 1957 – The Queen gives the Duke the style and title of a Prince of the United Kingdom.

 :: May 1961 – Keen to publicise youth apprenticeships, Prince Philip became the first member of the Royal Family to be interviewed on television.

-:: June 2011 – The Duke celebrates his 90th birthday.
-The Queen gives him a new title – Lord High Admiral, titular head of the Royal Navy.
+:: June 2011 – The Duke celebrates his 90th birthday and The Queen gives him a new title – Lord High Admiral, the titular head of the Royal Navy.

-:: May 4 2017 – Buckingham Palace announces that Philip is to step down from public duties.
+:: May 4 2017 – Buckingham Palace announced that Philip is to step down from public duties.

 :: August 2 2017 – Prince Philip conducts his final solo royal engagement – an event with Royal Marines.

 :: December 19 2017 – Prince Harry is formally appointed as Captain General Royal Marines, succeeding his grandfather the Duke of Edinburgh.